kowainik/org/style-guide.md

 2. Make code **easier to read:** code arrangement should be immediately apparent after looking at the existing code.
 Names of functions & variables should be transparent and obvious.
 3. Make code **easier to write:** developers should think about code formatting rules as little as possible.
-The style guide should answer any query pertaining to the formatting of a specific piece of code.
 4. Make code **easier to maintain:** this style guide aims to reduce the burden of maintaining packages using version control systems unless this conflicts with the previous points.